 TDS in India

-Tax Deducted at Source (TDS) is the amount that is deducted from your earning by your employer or by the person who is making payments to you.
+Tax Deducted at Source (TDS) is the amount deducted from your employer's earnings or the person making payments to you.
 This deduction is carried out based on a pre-determined TDS slab.
-Your income, on which TDS is applicable, can come from your investment interest earnings, savings, salary or salaries, rent payments, professional fees, etc.
+On which TDS is applicable, your income can come from your investment interest earnings, savings, salary or salaries, rent payments, professional fees, etc.

 The company or person making the payment has the right to deduct your TDS based on the slab corresponding to your income.
-So, this deduction acts like tax that you have paid in advance, which allows you to furnish the necessary documents of deduction at the time of your ITR filing.
-This will allow the tax department of India to know on which of your earnings you have already paid tax.
-Based on this evaluation you will either be exempt from paying a tax or will have to pay TDS on earnings that have not yet been taxed.
+So, this deduction acts like a tax that you have paid in advance, which allows you to furnish the necessary deduction documents at the time of your ITR filing.
+This will let India's tax department know which of your earnings you have already paid tax.
+Based on this evaluation, you will either be exempt from paying a tax or will have to pay TDS on earnings that have not yet been taxed.

-As mentioned earlier, if you are earning in India then you are liable to pay professional tax.
+As mentioned earlier, if you are earning in India, you can pay professional tax.
 If you are employed, your employer makes a professional tax payment to the state government.
-If you are a professional with your own practice, you need to make the professional tax payment on your own.
+If you are a professional with your practice, you need to make the professional tax payment on your own.
 The amount to be deducted depends on the slabs set out by every Indian state individually.
-However, the total amount of professional tax that can be collected from you can never exceed Rs.2,500.
+However, the total amount of professional tax collected from you can never exceed Rs.
+2,500.

 No matter who is making the professional tax payment, the rules for registering for it remain the same.
 Professional tax payment depends on the nature of your work and the slab based on your income.

-Based on the way in which you earn a regular income, your professional tax obligations alter.
+Based on how you earn a regular income, your professional tax obligations alter.
 The tax also varies from one state to another, with some Indian states and union territories not charging any professional tax.
 So, the amount to be deducted from your income as professional tax is determined by two things:

-Your monthly gross income corresponding to the income slabs put forward by the state in which you are employed determines the amount you have to pay as professional tax.
-So, if your gross income every month is Rs.30,000 and you are working in Maharashtra then you are liable to pay Rs.200 every month except February.
-You will be required to pay Rs.300 only in February.
-This amount is derived based on the professional tax slab declared by the State.
-This amount is usually deducted by your employer from your salary.
+The professional tax is determined by the gross monthly income corresponding to the income slab, as per the state where you are employed.
+So, if your gross income every month is Rs.
+30,000 and you are working in Maharashtra, you are liable to pay Rs.
+200 every month except February.
+You will be required to pay Rs.
+300 only in February.
+This amount is derived based on the professional tax slab declared by the state.
+Your employer usually deducts this amount from your salary.

-If you are not employed with an organisation as a salaried individual then you are liable to make professional tax payment on your own.
+If you are not employed with an organisation as a salaried individual, then you are liable to make professional tax payments on your own.
 It is your responsibility to submit your taxes to the state where you work without fail.
-According to the Professions, Trades, Callings and Employment Act 2000, all professionals who are earning their income by carrying out their own practice in a chosen specified field, such as a doctor, chartered accountant, medial professional, technology expert, lawyer, or more are entitled to pay professional tax.
+According to the Professions, Trades, Callings and Employment Act 2000, all professionals who are earning their income by carrying out their practice in a chosen specified field, such as a doctor, chartered accountant, medical professional, technology expert, lawyer, or more, are entitled to pay professional tax.
 Freelance professionals are also counted within this category.

 All professionals, including freelancers, need to apply for the professional tax registration number.
-You can download this form from your state’s professional tax website based on the specialised work you do.
+You can download this form from your state's professional tax website based on the specialised work you do.
 Once you have a professional tax registration number, you can use it to pay your professional tax now and in the future.
-Some states offer a rebate to you in case you pay advance professional tax based on prospective income in a lump sum.
+Some states offer a rebate if you pay to advance professional tax based on future income in a lump sum.
 Thus, knowing the state professional tax slabs is very important.

-Any company doing business in India is liable to pay a lump sum professional tax based on the deduction it makes on employee earnings.
-Apart from this liability, as the owner of your firm, you are supposed to pay a professional tax for your firm based on your income earnings too.
+Any company doing business in India is liable to pay a lump sum professional tax based on its employee earnings deduction.
+Apart from this liability, as the firm owner, you are supposed to pay a professional tax for your firm based on your income earnings.
 You can pay both these tax liabilities by registering online using forms available on your state government professional tax website.

-If your company is located in Maharashtra for example, you will first need to register on the government of Maharashtra tax website to seek a registration certificate.
+For example, if your company is located in Maharashtra, you will first need to register on the government of Maharashtra tax website to seek a registration certificate.
 Once registered and verified, you will receive an enrolment certificate.
 Both these certificates allow you to officially deduct professional tax for your employees and submit them at actuals to the state government of Maharashtra.

-As specified under Section 5(6) of the Profession Tax Act, the penalty you will incur in case you are found providing wrong information when applying for an enrolment certificate or a registration certificate is three times the amount of your total tax obligation.
-Thus, it is imperative to be thorough with the process of application so that you can make neat professional tax transactions all along.
+As specified under Section 5(6) of the Profession Tax Act, the penalty you will incur if you are found providing wrong information when applying for an enrolment certificate or a registration certificate is three times the amount of your total tax obligation.
+Thus, it is imperative to be thorough with the application process so that you can make neat, professional tax transactions all along.